-Long before helicopter parenting and irresistible digital toys sapped the Joie de Vivre out of growing up, it was a place to go and have real fun - skinned knees, rope burnt hands and purple bruises were all worn with pride.
+Long before helicopter parenting and irresistible digital toys sapped the life out of growing up, it was a place to go and have real fun - skinned knees, rope-burnt hands and purple bruises were all worn with pride.

 Designed by Eric McMillan after he argued the original design of Ontario Place didn't have enough appeal to young people, Children's Village opened in July of 1972 and quickly became the most popular destination within the park.

-With such daring delights as the "Punching Bag Forest," "King of the Mountain," "Snake Tube Crawl" and the world's very first known Ball pit (here called "Ball Crawl"), McMillan's work influenced play parks around the world (including Sesame Place and Parc de la Villette), and he became known as "the father of soft play."
+With such daring delights as the Punching Bag Forest, King of the Mountain, Snake Tube Crawl and the world's very first known ball pit (here called Ball Crawl), McMillan's work influenced play parks around the world (including Sesame Place and Parc de la Villette), and he became known as "the father of soft play."

-As noted by Nathan Storring at Urban Space Gallery: "children could test their skills in front of their parents and peers.
+As noted by Nathan Storring at Urban Space Gallery: "Children could test their skills in front of their parents and peers.
 Unlike amusement rides, which offer entertainment to be passively consumed, the Village relied on children's own drives to run and scream, to build things and knock them over, to perform and safely flirt with danger."

 "Water was the element of play: dams, fountains, rivers, bicycle cannons, taps, water cannon towers, spray bridges, hand pumps, tap tunnels.
-We also built a giant child dryer to make the parents feel safe" Macmillan recalls on his website.
+We also built a giant child dryer to make the parents feel safe," Macmillan recalls on his website.